RESOLVING DISPUTES, SECURING YOUR SPACE

 Design and Construction

 Our attorneys negotiate and prepare design, construction, and construction management agreements on behalf of condominium associations.
-We assist in establishing procedures for administering construction projects and help provide training to their employees during the design and construction process.
+We assist in establishing procedures for administering construction projects and in providing training to employees during the design and construction process.

 We are available to resolve disputes that may arise during the construction process through various procedures including mediation, arbitration, and traditional litigation.
-Recently, we have provided legal oversight for projects, including:
+Recently, we have provided legal oversight for a variety of projects, including:

 Capital and Project Financing